simplonco/prairie/README.md

 > [Environnement UNIX](UNIX.md)

-> Customization du local with UNIX Spreadsheets
+> Customize the local 1 / 3 -> UNIX Spreadsheets

 > Challenge : Look like a Hacker